secretstartups/DevOps-Checklist/README.md

     - [ ] Where dependencies occur especially external ones (SaaS cloud services) ensure your service can tolerate limited or no availability of such service.
 This typically requires testing.
 - [ ] Having circuit breakers / feature flags in place to detect and act/react accordingly if certain features or dependent services are down.
 Allowing your application to fail gracefully and/or certain features to be temporarily unavailable while a fix is underway
 - [ ] All environments/services are built securely (IAM, Service Accounts, Roles, Security Groups, etc)
-    - [ ] All services have HTTPS / SSL, with no exception
+    - [ ] All services have HTTPS/SSL/TLS, with no exception
+    - [ ] Encryption is implemented for all Data-at-Rest
     - [ ] All endpoints and nodes are firewalled as much as possible
     - [ ] Services / Servers / Etc is designed with least-privilege in mind
     - [ ] Based on current provider, using their best-practice technologies/methodologies